Races of Farland

 - Languages: Dark Speech, choice of one language

 Liberated Kingdoms: In the liberated kingdoms, these races face the same challenges.
 Although not uncommon because they are left over from the Dark Occupation, they are usually jailed or slain on sight, and thus their plight in these lands is every bit as grim as that of an elf in the Occupied Lands.
 They do exist in out of the way places, and often band together to stave off death.
 The only exception to this rule is in the Barony of the Lich Afej the Black (in Western Kelerak), who employs Dark Folk as servants and soldiers.
 Many of the Goblinoid refugees from the liberation have been obliged to relocate to the Afej Barony.

-Goblins have red or yellow skin, flat faces, squashed noses, pointed ears, wide mouths, and tiny, sharp fangs.
+Goblins have red or yellow skin, flat faces, squashed or elongated noses, pointed ears, wide mouths, and tiny, sharp fangs.
 They have a foul disposition, but are neither particularly orderly nor disorderly.
 They have learned to take advantage of their natural sneakiness, ingenuity, and large numbers (they breed quickly and have a short gestation period).
 Goblins hate sunlight but are not particularly harmed by it.

 Occupied Kingdoms: The position of Goblins in the Occupied Kingdoms is low, second only to Kobolds.
 They are often treated with contempt and enslaved right alongside humans.
 Still, Goblins make good clerics of Vornoth, and in this position and in the position of rogues they are able to achieve true respect.